Updated August, 2023

 Marble tile is good in theory.
 Most of it has a resin put on it at the factory to fill in tiny holes and fissures, and it might have a (chemical) sealant on it as well.

-A pure slab, or tile, that does not have a glossy finish can be sealed with a natural or low toxin sealer.
-White marble is the most difficult stone to seal in a non-toxic way.
+A pure slab, or tile, that does not have a glossy finish can be sealed with a natural sealer (I tested them here) or low toxin sealer (I tested those here).
+Keep in mind that white marble is the most difficult stone to seal in a non-toxic way.

 Slate is also good, you can find it unsealed.
 Though like with marble, a resin is used to fill lines and pits.

 Concrete tiles have beautiful designs.
 You may want to ask what additives are in the concrete and test them out for tolerability.
 I sealed my concrete tiles with AFM Penetrating Water Stop.
 You can also use the sealers in the concrete post.

 Other natural stones like limestone, travertine, and soapstone are great options for green healthy floors.
-Always check if a resin or sealer is already applied, and then check to see which natural sealers will work over the stone of your choosing.
+Highly sensitive folks may want yo check if a resin or sealer is already applied, and then check to see which natural sealers will work over the stone of your choosing.
 Honed stones (i.e. not glossy) are the easiest to seal with a natural pure option.
 Very dense stones like many granite types and some slate do not require a sealer at all (bonus).

 Tile Sealers: Green companies now make walnut oil and hemp oil that can be used on natural stone and concrete.
 I have tested the natural oils on slate, light-colored marble and dark-colored marble.
 Walnut oil is the preferred oil for most indoor stones, as hemp can turn the color, and tung is too thick.